bgoodspeed/ephemeral/flask/README.md

 The server will listen on ports `80` and `443` for HTTP and HTTPS respectively.
 HTTPS is served under a self-signed certificate.

+This version uses flask, and will support a redirect loop https://slcyber.io/assetnote-security-research-center/novel-ssrf-technique-involving-http-redirect-loops/

 # Prerequisites